 At this moment, the “subject” correctly refers to the service’s amount.

-class to fit our expectations.
+You can refactor the PaymentService class to fit the expectations.

 1class PaymentService